mozilla/nunjucks-docs/templating.md

 {% endfor %}
 ```

 In the above example, odd rows have the class "odd" and even rows have the class "even".
+You can access the current item on the `current` property s
+(in the above example, `cls.current`).

 ### joiner([separator])